Coca-Cola serving trays

 Excellent / Grade 8

 Excellent Plus and Excellent are the categories that most collectible items fall into.
-A few more scratches and small dings than on the Excellent Plus.
-Larger and more noticeable rim chips or rubs are evident.
+A few more scratches and rubs than on the Excellent Plus.
+Larger and more noticeable chips are evident.

 Still a very presentable and desirable condition for most collectors.
 But, this is the point where investment value begins to level off.
 Future return on investment is less predictable.